CarsonChen0312/CYJiaJuShengHuo/README.md

 # CYJiaJuShengHuo
-This is a WeChat App
+This is a WeChat Mini program